beeldengeluid/labs.beeldengeluid.nl/content/en/blogs/moz-dataset-blog.md

 _The number of music albums on Muziekweb for the top ten performers in MOZ_

 **Finding the collection**

-The MOZ collection is registered in the NDE and Clariah data registries.
+The MOZ collection is registered in the <a target="_blank" href="https://datasetregister.netwerkdigitaalerfgoed.nl/"> NDE</a> and Clariah data registries.
 It can be viewed in the <a target="_blank" href="https://mediasuite.clariah.nl/tool/single-search?queryId=7f0656ea-6567-41d1-b0ae-cece67f8ef05e">Media Suite</a>
 (metadata available for everyone, users with Media Suite accounts can also view the recordings of some concerts) and as Linked Data on the Sound and Vision <a target="_blank" href="https://cat.apis.beeldengeluid.nl/#transientDatasources=https%3A%2F%2Fcat.apis.beeldengeluid.nl%2Fsparql&query=PREFIX%20sdo%3A%20%3Chttps%3A%2F%2Fschema.org%2F%3E%0A%0A%23%20Show%20the%20ID%20and%20title%20of%20all%20concerts%20that%20are%20part%20of%20the%20Dutch%20Broadcast%20Concert%20%0A%23%20(MOZ)%20collection%2C%20in%20alphabetical%20order%0A%0ASELECT%20DISTINCT%20%3FprogramUri%20%3FprogramName%0AWHERE%0A%7B%0A%20%23%20Filter%20for%20programmes%20belonging%20to%20the%20series%20%22Muziekopnamen%20Zendgemachtigden%20(MOZ)%22%2C%20using%20its%20ID%0A%20%3FprogramUri%20sdo%3ApartOfSeason%2Fsdo%3ApartOfSeries%20%3Chttp%3A%2F%2Fdata.beeldengeluid.nl%2Fid%2Fseries%2F2101608030025711131%3E%20%3B%0A%20%20%20%20%20%20%20%20%20%20%20%20%20sdo%3Aname%20%3FprogramName%20.%20%0A%7D%20ORDER%20BY%20%3FprogramName">linked data endpoint</a>.